valhuber/TDD/readme.md

 ### 2a.
 Add Logic: 21 rules (`logic/declare_logic.py`) - not hundreds of lines of code

 Business Logic is the heart of the system, enforcing our business policies.
 These consist of multi-table constraints and derivations, and actions such as sending email and messages.
-A core TDD objective is to establish and test such behavior.
+A core TDD objective is to define and test such behavior.

 It's generally accepted that such domain-specific logic _must_ require domain-specific code.
 The problem is that this is:
 * **slow** (it's often nearly half the system)
 * **opaque** to business users
-* **painful to maintain** - it's no secret that developers hate it, since it's less coding than the "arcaeology" of first understanding existing code to understand where to insert the new logic
+* **painful to maintain** - it's no secret that developers hate maintenance, since it's less coding than the "archaeology" of first understanding existing code to understand where to insert the new logic

 Ideally, we could capture TDD requirements as executable statements.